btcpayserver/btcpayserver-doc/docs/ElectrumWallet.md

 **Compare the address you see in Electrum Wallet to Addresses shown in BTCPay Server**.
 If there's a match, `continue`.
 If there is no match, copy the address from Electrum and paste it into `Hint Address Form`.
 If you still can't get the matching, double-check that you're actually pasting `Master Public Key`.

 ![ElectrumWallet](./img/ElectrumWallet11.png "Compare Electrum Wallet and BTCPay Server addresses")

-### Alternative Setup

-Instead of importing a wallet file you can instead transfer the public key to your BTCPay Server.
-This can be useful if your wallet is encrypted and you do not want to unencrypt it.

-1. Create a new Electrum Wallet
-2. In Electrum, Wallet > Wallet Information - copy the **Master Public Key**.
-3. In BTCPay Server, Store > Settings > Setup > Connect an existing wallet > Enter extended public key
-4. Go to Receive tab in Electrum.
-5. Compare the addresses in Electrum and BTCPay Server, they should match.
-6. Confirm the address match in BTCPay.

 ### Configuring the Gap Limit in Electrum